Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Conclusion

 \section{Conclusion}

-This survey has provided an extensive examination of the robustness challenges in RL and the various adversarial training methods aimed at enhancing it.
+This survey provides an extensive examination of the robustness challenges in RL and the various adversarial training methods aimed at addressing them.
 Our work highlighted the weaknesses of RL agents to dynamics and observation alterations, underscoring a significant gap in their application in real-world scenarios where reliability and safety are paramount.

 We have presented a novel taxonomy of adversarial attacks, categorizing them based on their impact on the dynamics and observations within the RL environment.
 This classification system not only aids in understanding the nature of these attacks but also serves as a guide for researchers and practitioners in identifying appropriate adversarial training strategies tailored to specific types of vulnerabilities.